-Lead magnets are great tools for capturing your readers and potential customers email addresses.
-However, crafting the ideal lead magnet that highly converts isn’t easy, many times requiring trial and error approach, and A/B testing.
+Lead magnets are great list-building tools for capturing your readers' and potential customers' email addresses.
+However, crafting the ideal lead magnet that highly converts isn’t easy, many times requiring a trial and error approach, and A/B testing.
 Suppose there was a complete lead magnet checklist, then it wouldn’t have to be so complicated.

 You’re right.
 It doesn’t have to be.
 In this blog post, I take you through an 11-point lead magnet checklist that will help you hone your lead generation skills.